Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 \subsection{Model architecture}

 The surveyed models employ a diverse range of neural architectures.
 An overview of the selected models is provided in Table~\ref{tab:modeldetails}.
 We broadly differentiate between five categories:

-\paragraph{Convolutional Neural Networks (CNNs)} BirdNET, ConvNext$_{BS}$, Perch and SurfPerch utilise CNN-based architectures, leveraging convolutional layers to extract local features from spectrogram inputs.
+\paragraph{Convolutional Neural Networks (CNNs)} BirdNET, ConvNext$_{BS}$, Perch, Perch~2.0 and SurfPerch utilise CNN-based architectures, leveraging convolutional layers to extract local features from spectrogram inputs.
 BirdNET v2.4 employs an EfficientNetB0-like~\cite{efficientnet} backbone architecture, which has approximately 5.3 million parameters and a final embedding size of 1,024.
-Perch implements an EfficientNet-B1 architecture with a backbone of approximately 8 million parameters.
-While the complete model is much bigger ($\approx$ 80 million) due to the multiple classification heads for taxonomic classification.
+Perch implements an EfficientNet-B1 architecture with a backbone of approximately 8 million parameters, while the complete model is much bigger ($\approx$ 80 million) due to the multiple classification heads for taxonomic classification.
+Perch~2.0 uses an EfficientNet-B3~\cite{efficientnet} backbone with approximately 12 million parameters and a 1,536-dimensional embedding, reflecting the increased scale of its multi-taxa training data.
 SurfPerch adopts the same EfficientNet-B1 foundation as Perch.
 ConvNext$_{BS}$ utilises the ConvNext-Base~\cite{convnext} architecture with approximately 88 million parameters, featuring hierarchical feature extraction through downsampling residual blocks, depthwise convolutions, and global log-mean-exponential pooling for robust multi-label classification capabilities.

 \paragraph{Transformer-based models} In bioacoustics, transformer-based architectures have gained prominence for their ability to model long-range dependencies and capture complex temporal patterns in audio data~\cite{birdaves, rauch2025maskedautoencoderslistenbirds}.